tailwindlabs/tailwindcss/docs/source/docs/configuration.blade.md

 }
 ```

-If a module is missing in your configuration file, the default configuration for that module will be used.
+If a module is missing from your configuration file, the default configuration for that module will be used.

 ### Options